 QuickSights provides both a visual report builder and the ability to use SQL to select, join, and sort data.
 QuickSight lets you combine visualizations into dashboards that you can share with others, and automatically generate and send reports via email.

 Once you've set up the webhooks you want and have begun collecting data, you can relax – as long as everything continues to work correctly.
 You have to keep an eye on any changes your applications make to the data they deliver.
 You should also watch out for cases where your script doesn't recognize a new data type.
 And since you'll be responsible for maintaining your script, every time your users want slightly different information, you'll have to modify the script.

 From Webhooks to your data warehouse: An easier solution

 As mentioned earlier, the best practice for analyzing Webhooks data in Amazon QuickSight is to store that data inside a data warehousing platform alongside data from your other databases and third-party sources.
-You can find instructions for doing these extractions for leading warehouses on our sister sites Webhooks to Redshift, Webhooks to BigQuery, Webhooks to Azure SQL Data Warehouse, Webhooks to PostgreSQL, Webhooks to Panoply, and Webhooks to Snowflake.
+You can find instructions for doing these extractions for leading warehouses on our sister sites Webhooks to Redshift, Webhooks to BigQuery, Webhooks to Azure Synapse Analytics, Webhooks to PostgreSQL, Webhooks to Panoply, and Webhooks to Snowflake.

 Easier yet, however, is using a solution that does all that work for you.
 Products like Stitch were built to move data automatically, making it easy to integrate Webhooks with Amazon QuickSight.
 With just a few clicks, Stitch starts extracting your Webhooks data, structuring it in a way that's optimized for analysis, and inserting that data into a data warehouse that can be easily accessed and analyzed by Amazon QuickSight.